bobbycomet/Conky-Studio/.github/CHANNELOG.md

 ---

-# v1.0.5 Legacy and custom scripts overhaul (Latest)
+# v1.0.5 Legacy and custom scripts overhaul

 ### Honesty limits (unchanged by design)
 - Arbitrary Cairo is not decompiled into Arc/Bar/Star nodes.